CowsauceDev/Circles-of-Sorcery/README.md

 ## Getting Started

-> 1) download the mod from [Curseforge](https://www.curseforge.com/minecraft/mc-mods/circles-of-sorcery)
+> 1) Download the mod from [Curseforge](https://www.curseforge.com/minecraft/mc-mods/circles-of-sorcery).
-> 2) install MCForge 1.16 Recommended from [here](http://files.minecraftforge.net/)
+> 2) Install MCForge 1.16 Recommended from [here](http://files.minecraftforge.net/).
-> 3) drag the mod .jar file into your Mods folder and launch the game!
+> 3) Drag the mod .jar file into your Mods folder and launch the game!
-> 4) visit the [Wiki](https://github.com/CowsauceDev/circlesofsorcery/wiki) or drop a Book and Quil into a body of Infused Neptis ingame to unlock all the arcane secrets of the world of Sorcery.
+> 4) Visit the [Wiki](https://github.com/CowsauceDev/circlesofsorcery/wiki) or drop a Book and Quil into a body of Infused Neptis ingame to unlock all the arcane secrets of the world of Sorcery.